Pupillage vacancies (for September 2023 start)

 We recruit future starter tenants only from our own pupils.
 We do not have a limit on the number of such starter tenancies that we offer.
 We offer such starter tenancies to all pupils who have been determined (by a full Chambers meeting) to have met the standard for competence to be a tenant at Chambers.

 Our Pupillage Prospectus contains details about us, what pupillage is like, our criteria for selection, and how to apply.
-The 2017-2018 edition is available to download here (high res .pdf version); all applicants for funded pupillage are advised to read the Prospectus before submitting applications.
-The Prospectus will be updated in November 2018 for the selection round for 12 month pupillage vacancies that commence in Sep 2020.
+The updated edition (2018/2019) will be available to download on this page in late November (for the selection round for 12 month pupillage vacancies which commence in Sep 2020).